Skip to main content

 Async Pipe & Observables

-The first approach that we'll take a look doesn't require any modification at the API level.
-In light of this, we'll be using the Async Pipe.
-Pipes in Angular work just as pipes work in Linux.
-They accept an input and produce an output.
-What the output is going to be is determined by the pipe's functionality.
-This pipe accepts a promise or an observable as an input, and it can update the template whenever the promise is resolved or when the observable emits some new value.
-As with all pipes, we need to apply the pipe in the template.
+Pipes in Angular work the same way pipes work in Linux.
+They take an input and produce an output.
+The Async Pipe specifically accepts a promise or an observable, and it updates the template whenever the promise resolves or the observable emits a new value.
+Like all pipes, you apply it in the template.

-Let's assume that we have a list of products returned by an API and that we have the following service available:
+Let’s say we’ve got a list of products returned by an API and this service available:

 // api.service.ts